amoudgl/funnybot/README.md

 * **F.R.I.E.N.D.S**: As a fun task, transcripts of all the episodes of TV Series F.R.I.E.N.D.S are compiled into a single text file of 4.6MB (`/data/friends.txt`) using `utils/friends.py` script.
 The intent is to generate funny text similar to the dialogues in the series.
 The script is ad-hoc as of now, so contributions are welcome.

+> There have been lot of additions to Jokes dataset since the last update of this README.
+Web scraping is still going on.
+Exact details of the complete dataset will be soon posted here.

 ## Dependencies

 * **Python**  - Crawling websites and preprocessing.